netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 )
 ```

-:warning: **Warning:** Be sure to create this file in the project root and _not_ within the `netbox_access_lists` directory.
+:warning: **Warning:** Be sure to create `setup.py` in the project root and _not_ within the `netbox_access_lists` directory.

-This file will call the `setup()` function provided by `setuptools` to install our code.
+This file will call the `setup()` function provided by Python's [`setuptools`](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/) library to install our code.
 There are plenty of additional arguments that can be passed, but for our example this is sufficient.

 :green_circle: **Tip:** There are alternative methods for installing Python code which work just as well; free free to use your preferred approach.
 Just be aware that this guide assumes the use of `setuptools` and adjust accordingly.